Report Navigation

 This is not a hypothetical.

 Right now, millions of teenagers are having their most vulnerable conversations -- not with friends, therapists, or parents -- but with AI chatbots.
 64% of teens have used one.
-30% use them every single day.
+1 in 8 turns to them specifically for mental health advice.
+92% of K-12 students now use AI tools.

 These chatbots are designed for one thing: keeping users engaged.
-They agree.
-They validate.
+AI models affirm users' actions 50% more than humans do.
 They mirror back whatever the user wants to hear.
 The industry calls it "sycophancy."
+It measures at 58.19% across major LLMs.
 Teenagers call it their best friend.

 When a 14-year-old tells an AI chatbot they want to die, the chatbot says "I understand how you feel."
 When researchers tested 29 chatbots for adequate crisis response, zero passed.
 Not one.
+Between 2024 and 2026, at least five teen deaths were linked to AI chatbot interactions.
 Children have already died.

 Chapter I / 01 / The Crisis